The Hubble Constant from Blue Type Ia Supernovae: Data and Analysis

-Next to the standard lightcurve shape and color correction parameters, $x_1$ and $\alpha$, additional corrections are included.
+Besides the standard lightcurve shape and color correction parameters, $x_1$ and $\alpha$, additional corrections are included.
 The $\delta _{bias}$ accounts for observational selection biases determined from simulations and corrections determined from modeling of dust and supernova intrinsic color \citep{2021ApJ...913...49P, 2023ApJ...945...84P}.
-The term, $\delta _{\rm host}$, accounts for potential residual correlations between the host-galaxy mas and the standardized brightness of SN~Ia \citep[Eq.
+The term, $\delta _{\rm host}$, accounts for potential residual correlations between the host-galaxy mass and the standardized brightness of SN~Ia \citep[Eq.
 4,][]{2022ApJ...938..110B}.
-The distance modulus uncertainty, $\sigma _j$, for this model accounts for uncertainties from observational selection effects, measurement uncertainties of lightcurve parameters, peculiar velocities, gravitational lensing, redshift measurements, and intrinsic variations of SNe~Ia.
-A detailed description of the uncertainties and associated covariances are presented in \citet[][and references therein]{2022ApJ...938..110B}.
+The distance modulus uncertainty, for this model, accounts for uncertainties from observational selection effects, measurement uncertainties of lightcurve parameters, peculiar velocities, gravitational lensing, redshift measurements, and intrinsic variations of SNe~Ia.
+A detailed description of the uncertainties and associated covariances is presented in \citet[][and references therein]{2022ApJ...938..110B}.

-For the purpose of this work, we adopt the already corrected SN~Ia peak magnitudes, $m_{B, corr}$, as derived from this cosmological model together with the covariance matrix for all SNe~Ia corrected peak magnitudes and distance moduli, made publicly available\footnote{ \url{https://github.com/PantheonPlusSH0ES/DataRelease/tree/main}}.
-The entire Pantheon+ data set consists of 1701 entries of in total 1546 SNe~Ia including the calibrator SNe~Ia within a redshift range 0.00122 $< z <$ 2.26137.
-To be consistent with $H_0$ measurements in the literature we select the same Hubble flow (HF) SNe~Ia that obey the data selection criteria (SNe~Ia with late-type hosts similar to those of the Cepheid calibrators, 0.023 $ < z < $ 0.15; $|c| <$ 0.15; $|x_1| < 2$; $\sigma_{t_{PEAK}} <$ 5 days; $\sigma_{m_{B}} <$ 0.2 mag ) as used by the SH0ES team and outlined in \citet{2022ApJ...934L...7R}.
+For the purpose of this work, we adopt the already corrected SN~Ia peak magnitudes, $m_{B, \mathrm{corr}}$, as derived from the model of supernova standardization (Eq.~\ref{eq:eins}, \citet{2022ApJ...938..110B}) together with the covariance matrix for all SN~Ia corrected peak magnitudes and distance moduli, made publicly available\footnote{ \url{https://github.com/PantheonPlusSH0ES/DataRelease/tree/main}}.
+The entire Pantheon+ data set consists of 1701 entries of in total, 1546 SNe~Ia, including the calibrator SNe~Ia within a redshift range 0.00122 $< z <$ 2.26137.
+To be consistent with $H_0$ measurements in the literature, we select the same Hubble flow (HF) SNe~Ia that obey the data selection criteria (SNe~Ia with late-type hosts similar to those of the Cepheid calibrators, 0.023 $ < z < $ 0.15; $|c| <$ 0.15; $|x_1| < 2$; $\sigma_{t_{PEAK}} <$ 5 days; $\sigma_{m_{B}} <$ 0.2 mag) as used by the SH0ES team and outlined in \citet{2022ApJ...934L...7R}.

-We refer to this as the HF-sample, which has in total 270 entries of 234 individual SNe~Ia.
-We use a custom made {\tt python} code in analogy to the publicly available {\tt python} codes\footref{note1} to select SNe~Ia and build respective covariance matrices for each color bin.
+We refer to this as the HF sample, which has a total of 270 entries for 234 individual SNe~Ia.
+For this work, we develop a custom-made {\tt Python} code that makes use of publicly available {\tt Python} codes\footref{note1} to select SNe~Ia and build respective covariance matrices for each color bin.

 The corrected SN~Ia peak magnitude is defined as

 where $\mu=\mu(z)$ is a cosmology-dependent distance modulus for SNe~Ia in the Hubble flow and $\mu=\mu_{\rm ceph}$ is a distance modulus measured from Cepheid observations for SNe~Ia in the calibration galaxies.